Opposition to Vladimir Putin in Russia: 2001 "Save NTV" protests

 One of the earliest acts of dissent against Vladimir Putin were the protests against the takeover of the independent television NTV by Putin-aligned Gazprom from 31 March to 14 April 2001.
 Members of the State Duma from the opposition, including Boris Nemtsov and Grigory Yavlinsky, were present and demanded the preservation of the ownership critical of the Russian government.
 The protester demands were not met.

+2004–2005 Russian benefits monetization protests

+These protests were directed against Putin's economic reforms that were seen as primarily driven by a controversial social welfare overhaul and changes to Russia's political structure.

 2006–2008 Dissenters' March

 The Dissenters' March was a series of Russian opposition protests started in 2006.
 It was preceded by opposition rallies in Russian cities in December 2005 which involved fewer people.
 Most of the Dissenters' March protests were unsanctioned by authorities.
-The Dissenters' March rally was organized by The Other Russia, a broad umbrella group that included opposition leaders, including National Bolshevik Party with its leader Eduard Limonov, far-left Vanguard of Red Youth as well as liberals such as former world chess champion and United Civil Front leader Garry Kasparov.
+The Dissenters' March rally was organized by The Other Russia, a broad umbrella group that included opposition leaders, including the National Bolshevik Party with its leader Eduard Limonov, far-left Vanguard of Red Youth as well as liberals such as former world chess champion and United Civil Front leader Garry Kasparov.